willowsierra/PyAPT/README.md

               max_parallel_jobs=1)
 ```

-This should produce an output that look like this:
+This should produce an output that looks like this:

 ```
 You are about to launch 1 jobs on the cluster.
 Are you sure?
 [Y/n]